gicentre/scrc/docs/flow/allScotland.md

 ## 4. OD Maps

-We can reorder the cells of the OD matrix to preserve geography using our previous gridded layout:
+We can reorder the cells of the OD matrix to preserve geography using our previous gridded layout and colouring by total flows (all four work categories):

 ### Outgoing flows